Helium6CRES/rocks_analysis_pipeline/README.md

 	* Check to see if an experiment with this name exists.
 * results.py
 	* Check to make sure this works on other people's machines.
+	* Add the visualization tool into the class that shows the different relationships between variables (in demo nb rn.)